Santa Fe, A Day Trip in Photos

 An afternoon stroll through downtown Santa Fe rewards the eye with a display of hand-finished textures and colors that truly makes Santa Fe the “City Different.”
 The imperfections and textures seen in many of the older buildings add so much to the hand-hewn charm of Santa Fe.

-There is a fierce creativity that courses through the veins of Santa Fe.
-From city planning to art galleries, aesthetics are a priority, making this high-desert gem a delight to the eye at every turn.
+There is a vibrant creativity that courses through the veins of Santa Fe.
+From city planning to art galleries to homes, aesthetics are a priority, making this high-desert gem a delight to the eye at every turn.

 Feed Your Santa Fe Appetite